ariesunique/advent-of-code/README.md

 ## Day 18
 - spent too much time trying to develop my own class before I noticed that I should probably be using a Tree
+- finally got part 1 working by using a Tree structure - proud of myself for overloading the plus operator to add two nodes

+## Day 21
+- the first part was pretty easy (I knew there was a catch!!)
+- happy with my use of a generator

 # Final Thoughts